Consensys/doc.teku/docs/HowTo/Doppelganger-Detection.md

 ---
+title: Enable doppelganger detection
 description: How to enable doppelganger detection
+sidebar_position: 7
 ---

 # Enable doppelganger detection

 Doppelganger detection checks if the validators keys are already active before scheduling any of their duties (the validators stay inactive for at most two epochs).
 This can help prevent slashing offences.

 When enabled, doppelganger detection is triggered from two entry points:

 1. At [validator client startup](Get-Started/Run-Teku.md#start-teku): If at least one doppelganger is detected, the validator client shuts down after it finishes the check.
 1. When importing keys via the [key manager API](https://ethereum.github.io/keymanager-APIs/): Any detected doppelganger's keys are ignored (not imported).
 The other keys are imported and the validators start performing their duties after it finishes the check.

 !!! warning